 To expand the market for information listing services, particularly Yahoo!
 Rikunabi, an employment information site jointly operated with RECRUIT Co., Ltd., the Group is leveraging the convenience of its Web sites and its dominant brand strength to attract new customers.
-Using an enhanced sales infrastructure, the Group also continually works to attract stores to the Yahoo!
+Using an enhanced sales infrastructure, the Group is endeavoring to expand the e-commerce revenues of

+Yahoo!
 Auctions and Yahoo!
-Shopping sites with the aim of expanding e-commerce revenues.
+Shopping.
 Despite these efforts, the market might not expand for any of various reasons.
-Commercial use of the Internet by corporations might not expand as anticipated.
 The shift of information listing services to the Internet from traditional media, particularly printed media such as newspapers, magazines, and flyer inserts, might not proceed as expected.
 The number of users of the Group's auction and shopping sites might not increase as anticipated.
-Transaction volumes of those sites might be less than expected, or the number of registered stores might be insufficient.
+Transaction volumes of those sites might be less than expected.
 One or more of these factors could negatively influence the Group's performance.